 Models from the biggest hob brands on the market – including Bosch, Hotpoint, Whirlpool and Zanussi – are tested in the Which? lab.
 We've discovered that sometimes even the best-known brands don't always come up with the goods.

 Which? is independent – we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.

-Try a £1 trial membership and you'll receive access to all our online content and get Which? magazine delivered to your door.
+Join Which? and you'll receive access to all our online content and get Which? magazine delivered to your door.
 You can also phone our Which?
-Legal Service and personal finance experts for one-to-one help, plus you'll get access to Which?
-Local, where members share recommendations for the best services in your area.
+Legal Service and personal finance experts for one-to-one help.